aerogear-attic/aerogear-unifiedpush-server-integration-tests/README.md

 ## Running the tests

+### Requirements

+The only requirement is that you have a running mysql instance with a `unifiedpush` and `keycloak` databases.
+The exact way to setup the database is described in [UnifiedPush Server User Guide](https://aerogear.org/docs/unifiedpush/ups_userguide/index/).

+You can use docker to run unifiedpush server database:

+`docker run --name unifiedpush -p 3306:3306 -e MYSQL_ROOT_PASSWORD=supersecret -d mysql`

+Note, on Mac OS X, you'll need to use `boot2docker ip` to get address of the database, for instance

+`mysql -e 'create database unifiedpush default character set = "UTF8" default collate = "utf8_general_ci";'  -h$(boot2docker ip) -P3306 -uroot -psupersecret`

+Then, you should follow steps from the guide to setup mysql database.

+### Execution

 We switched to gradle for running our test suite.
 To run the test suite now, you just run the following from your commandline:

 `./gradlew :spacelift:test -Pprofile={selected profile}`